TwistTheNeil/virtual-pest/README.md

 Virtual Pe(s)t

-Just a really old homework which i decided to save
+Just a really old homework assignment which i decided to save